Osundairo Brothers Sue Jussie Smollett’s Lawyers For Defamation Saying Actor Staged Attack

 “He wanted his employer and the public to notice and appreciate him as a successful black, openly gay actor,” the lawsuit reads.
 “So, Mr. Smollett directed every aspect of the attack, including the location and the noose.”

-The brothers’ lawyers said that the lawsuit was their way of restoring their reputation, which has been harmed by the narrative surrounding the attack.
+The brothers’ lawyers said that the lawsuit is their way of restoring their reputation, which has been harmed by the narrative surrounding the attack.
 Gloria Schmidt, a lawyer for the brothers, addressed the lawsuit at a news conference Tuesday in downtown Chicago.

 “My city, my police department and my clients all deserve to have their reputations restored,” she said.